Travel.State.Gov > International Travel > Before You Go > Travelers with Special Considerations > Hajj and Umrah

 Failure to obtain a permit or use an approved travel agent can result in:

-Do not travel to Saudi Arabia without having made lodging and transportation arrangements in advance.
+Do not travel to Saudi Arabia without lodging or transportation arrangements made in advance.
 You may face difficulties with Saudi immigration and have trouble finding available services once you have arrived.

 The U.S. Embassy in Riyadh and Consulates General in Jeddah and Dhahran cannot assist in arranging travel permissions within Saudi Arabia or resolving immigration violations.
 Once you enter Mecca for Hajj, you cannot depart Saudi Arabia without obtaining permission from the Ministry of Hajj and Umrah until Hajj period is complete.

 Keep travel documents (your U.S. passport or U.S. “green card” residency permit) secure during your trip.
 Make two copies of your passport—including pages stamped with Saudi visas—with one set at home and the other in a safe place while you travel.